MuhammadA-C/wgu-c868/README.md

 * Deploy the front end and back end on AWS Elastic Beanstalk
 * Revise the image selection option to have more images to select from
 * Redesign the menu items screen for the customer view to show the image of each menu item
+* Make the UI responsive and add desktop/laptop + mobile versions

 ---